 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-These phone calls are generally more costly than phone calls made at home.
+These phone calls are generally more expensive than phone calls made at home.
 There is no limit to when and how often you can use the phone, but bear in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you are disciplined for an infraction, phone privileges could be reduced or eliminated completely.

 Phone Number: 936-634-2724